Carl Williams (racing driver)

 Carl Williams (August 24, 1930 – February 24, 1973) was an American racecar driver.

 Born in Grandview, Missouri, Williams was killed in a motorcycle accident in Kansas City.
 He drove in the USAC Championship Car series, racing in the 1965–1972 seasons, with 63 career starts, including the Indianapolis 500 in 1966–1970 and 1972.
 He finished in the top ten 21 times, with his best finish in 2nd position in 1970 at Springfield.
+He was married to Charlotte Williams and had two children, Linda and Cheryl and four grandchildren Kelli Searing, Melissa Searing, Tony Boyd and Lindsey Wollenberg.